Computer Information Systems Major

 ENGR 491, Engineering Internship, 1-3 Units

-Prerequisites: Sophomore standing in the Systems Engineering major and cumulative 3.0 GPA or department consent.
+Prerequisite: Sophomore standing in the Engineering program, and department consent

 ENGR 495, Topics in Engineering, 1-3 Units